status-im/status-web/apps/website/docs/messaging-and-web3-browser/messages-faq.md

 title: Messages FAQ
 ---

-Messaging others is an important part of your Status experience, along with [Status Communities][how-to-use-communities-your-quick-start-guide], the [Status Wallet][status-wallet-your-quick-start-guide] and the [Status Web3 browser][how-to-use-status-browser-your-quick-start-guide].
+Messaging others is an important part of your Status experience, along with [Status Communities](../status-communities/how-to-use-communities-your-quick-start-guide.md), the [Status Wallet](../status-wallet/status-wallet-your-quick-start-guide.md) and the [Status Web3 browser](./how-to-use-status-browser-your-quick-start-guide.md).
 In Status, you can message others and chat in communities privately and securely.

-The Status app provides a privacy-centric messenger using decentralized [peer-to-peer (P2P) technology][about-status-messages] and strong end-to-end (E2EE) encryption.
+The Status app provides a privacy-centric messenger using decentralized [peer-to-peer (P2P) technology](./about-status-messages.md) and strong end-to-end (E2EE) encryption.

 ## General questions

 ### What makes Status messaging decentralized?

 Instead of centralized networks, which rely on servers controlled by corporations or governments, Status uses a distributed network of nodes.
-This network is based on Waku, a [peer-to-peer protocol][about-status-messages] for private, secure and censorship-resistant communication.
+This network is based on Waku, a [peer-to-peer protocol](./about-status-messages.md) for private, secure and censorship-resistant communication.

 In a distributed network, users can securely and directly exchange data without intermediaries that could potentially compromise their privacy.